geigea84/Password-Generator/README.md

 //or
 //function 1 gather information
-//function 2 apply and execute
+//function 2 apply and execute - we're piecing together several arrays with .concat